zcold/LR1-parser-creator-cs/README.md

 # LR1-parser-creator-cs
 LR1 parser creator in CSharp, course project level quality

-The solution folder is archived in ParserAndTest.zip.
 It is a Visual Studio 2010/2012 solution folder.
 ParserBase folder is the basic objects/methods/properties for building a parser.
 Test folder contains a set of methods (Test.cs) for testing the parser and small piece code (Main.cs) for test a parser which is specified by a grammar definition